rubys/bootstrap/bylaws.md

 ## ARTICLE IX - BOOKS AND RECORDS

 ### Section 9.1 Books and Records
-The Foundation shall keep adequate and correct books and records of account, minutes of the proceedings of the Members, the Board and Board Committees, and a record of the Members giving their names and addresses and the class of Membership held by each.
+The $FOUNDATION shall keep adequate and correct books and records of account, minutes of the proceedings of the Members, the Board and Board Committees, and a record of the Members giving their names and addresses and the class of Membership held by each.